fahim-5/EngineerPad/00 Running/04 JavaScript-Stations/03---Frontend Station/03_React/17 Understand Local Component State.md

   );
 }

----

-⚙️ What Happens Under the Hood?
+🔍 What’s Happening?

-useState(0) initializes a state variable count with value 0.
+useState(0) creates a state variable count initialized at 0.

-setCount is a function that tells React to update count and then re-render the component.
+setCount updates count and re-renders the component.

-It’s encapsulated — meaning, no other component can directly access this count unless you lift the state up and pass it via props.
+The state is private to Counter.